muratk5n/thirdwave/en/README.md

 ---

-Sharknado is the one where they come in inside a hurricane
+Sharknado is the one where they arrive inside a hurricane

 ---